Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 • Historical and cultural significance: Berat offers a rare opportunity to explore a city with centuries-old architecture and a captivating blend of Ottoman and Byzantine influences.

-• Natural beauty: Surrounded by picturesque landscapes, Berat presents excellent opportunities for nature lovers to indulge in outdoor activities such as hiking, cycling, and river rafting.
+• Natural beauty: Surrounded by picturesque landscapes, Berat offers excellent opportunities for nature lovers to enjoy outdoor activities such as hiking, cycling, and river rafting.

 Cons: